List of international trips made by presidents of the United States: Early 20th century trips

-With the completion of the Panama Canal in 1914, the American Panama Canal Zone became a major staging area for the U.S. military and the U.S. became the dominant military power in Central America.
+With the completion of the Panama Canal in 1914, the American Panama Canal Zone became a major staging area for the U.S. military and the United States became the dominant military power in Central America.
 When Theodore Roosevelt traveled to Panama in November 1906 to inspect progress on the canal, he became the first U.S. president to leave the country while in office.
 Subsequently, both William Howard Taft (in 1909) and Warren G. Harding (in 1920) visited Panama while each was the president-elect.

 Taft and Harding each made one international trip while president.
-Taft and Mexican president Porfirio Díaz exchanged visits across the Mexico–United States border, at El Paso, Texas, and Ciudad Juárez, Mexico, in October 1909.
+Taft and Mexican president Porfirio Díaz exchanged visits across the Mexico–United States border, at El Paso, Texas, and Ciudad Juárez, Chihuahua, in October 1909.
 While filled with much symbolism, the meetings did pave the way for the start of construction on the Elephant Butte Dam project in 1911, even as Mexico fell into revolution.
-Harding made an official visit to Vancouver, British Columbia on July 27, 1923 (six days prior to his death).
+Harding made an official visit to Vancouver, British Columbia, on July 27, 1923 (six days prior to his death).
 Greeted dock-side by the premier of British Columbia and the mayor of Vancouver, he was given a parade through the city to Stanley Park, where he spoke to an audience estimated at over 40,000.

 Woodrow Wilson made two international trips while in office.
 When he sailed for France in December 1918 for the Paris Peace Conference, he became the first sitting president to travel to Europe.
 He spent nearly seven months in Europe, interrupted by a brief nine-day return to the U.S. in late February 1919.
 Wilson was awarded the 1919 Nobel Peace Prize for his peacemaking efforts.
 While in Rome, he met with Pope Benedict XV; this was the first meeting between an incumbent American president and a reigning pope.

-Calvin Coolidge traveled to Havana, Cuba in January 1928, where he addressed the Sixth International Conference of American States.
+Calvin Coolidge traveled to Havana, Cuba, in January 1928, where he addressed the Sixth International Conference of American States.
 There, he extended an olive branch to Latin American leaders embittered over America's interventionist policies in Central America and the Caribbean.
 It was the only time in his life that he traveled outside the contiguous United States.

 The most recent president not to make any international trips during his time in office was Herbert Hoover (1929–33).
 He did, however, undertake an extensive ten-week tour of Latin America during the time he was president-elect.
 He delivered 25 speeches in 10 countries, almost all of which stressed his plans to reduce American political and military interference in Latin American affairs.
 In sum, he pledged that the United States would act as a "good neighbor."